sravanipodapati/Sravani-Portfolio/README.md

 - A form for potential employers or collaborators to reach out to the developer.
 - Contains social media links and personal contact information like email and phone.

+7. Local storage:

+- Users can save their name and email to the browser’s localStorage.
+This data persists even after refreshing the page.
+- All the saved information is shown on the page.
+- Added Javascript functionality to save data using localStorage which dynamically displays saved data below the form.

 **Functionality:**

 - Responsive Design: The website is designed to be mobile-friendly with a hamburger menu for small screens.